Code of Conduct and School Rules

 Miscellaneous

-- Students should report to the assembly ground before 0730 hrs (0800 hrs on Thursdays).
-If you are not in the assembly ground by 0730 hrs (0800 hrs on Thursdays), you will be considered late for school.
+Students should report to the assembly ground before 0735 hrs (0800 hrs on Tuesdays).
+If you are not in the assembly ground by 0735 hrs (0800 hrs on Tuesdays), you will be considered late for school.

 The school would like to develop in all students self-discipline.